 After considerable discussion it was decided that one way to address the issues was to create a statewide peak substance misuse organisation.
-In February 1993, the Aboriginal Drug and Alcohol Council (SA) Inc. was established.
-The acronym for the Aboriginal Drug and Alcohol Council (SA) Inc. is ADAC.
+In February 1993, the Aboriginal Drug & Alcohol Council (SA) Aboriginal Corporation was established.
+The acronym for the Aboriginal Drug & Alcohol Council (SA) Aboriginal Corporation is ADAC.

 ADAC is unique in Australia as it is the only Indigenous peak body of its kind.
 Currently we represent 20 Aboriginal Community Organisations from across South Australia.
 ADAC provides responses to a range of state and national committees and strategies, helps communities deal with the problems associated with substance misuse, develops health promotional materials, undertakes research on its own and in collaboration with various universities and key national research organisations.Back to top

 Aboriginal Sobriety Group

 Dunjiba Aboriginal Corporation Inc

 Gerard Reserve Council